Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Magnetized configuration of NSWH systems

-Fig.~\ref{figcompactnessmagnetized} shows the compactness of the WH+NS systems for the magnetized configurations considered in this work.
+Fig.~\ref{figcompactnessmagnetized} shows the compactness of the NSWH systems for the magnetized configurations considered in this work.
 We find that all curves can enter the ultracompact regime, indicating the existence of parameter ranges in which the echo time can be meaningfully evaluated.
 Systems with a higher surface magnetic field generally populate higher mass ranges; consequently, the ultracompact region is reached at larger masses compared to configurations with lower surface magnetic fields.
 Notably, the curves corresponding to $B_s = 1\times10^{16}\,\mathrm{G}$ within Approach~2 exhibit trends that are markedly different from the other cases.
 This behavior can be understood as a direct consequence of the distinct MR relations obtained in this configuration.

-Another important point to emphasize is that, in the magnetized configurations, Approach~2 yields systems with extremely small masses, even though their compactness values are comparable to those obtained using Approach~1.
+Another important point to emphasize is that, in the magnetized configurations, as mentioned before, Approach~2 yields systems with extremely small masses, even though their compactness values are comparable to those obtained using Approach~1.
 Objects with such properties are expected to be exceedingly difficult to detect observationally.
+Thus, Approach~2 is not relevant for obtaining physically detectable objects (at least at the present time).
 Nevertheless, they remain of theoretical interest, and for this reason we still include them in our calculations of the surface redshift $z$ and the echo time $\tau$.

 The mathematical expression used to calculate the surface redshift is the same as that given in Eq.~(\ref{redshiftformula}).
 From Fig.~\ref{figredshiftmagnetized}, we observe that the overall trend of the surface redshift closely resembles that found in the non-magnetized configurations, where larger values of the anisotropy parameter $h$ lead to smaller values of the surface redshift $z$.
 An exception occurs for the configuration with $B_s = 1\times10^{16}\,\mathrm{G}$ within Approach~2, in which each curve spans a different mass range.
 In this case, a direct point-by-point comparison between the curves is not meaningful; nevertheless, it can still be seen that smaller values of $h$ correspond to narrower mass ranges.